23 Things That Cause Cellulite

 Eating a lot of refined and processed foods encourages cellulite to form.
-"The skin is the largest organ of detoxification in the body, and a chemical and impurity-laden diet will attempt partial excretion through the skin, where toxicities and metabolites can bundle together in tissues," says Brandon Mentore, Sports Nutritionist.
-"Make sure you eat a diet of nutrient-dense, natural foods."
-Load up on these 25 Healthy Foods That Give You Glowing Skin to get started!
+“The skin is the largest organ of detoxification in the body, and a chemical and impurity-laden diet will attempt partial excretion through the skin, where toxicities and metabolites can bundle together in tissues,” says Brandon Mentore, Sports Nutritionist.
+“Make sure you eat a diet of nutrient-dense, natural foods,” like these healthy foods that give you glowing skin.

 A Leaky Gut

 “Perforations in the lining of the gastrointestinal tract can cause undigested food particles and metabolites to infiltrate into the tight junctions of cells and tissues,” explains Mentore.
 “These are highly stressful and toxic to the body, which will respond by quarantining these toxins into insulated cellular pockets and worsening the appearance and amount of cellulite.
 Make sure your digestion is up to par.”

 High levels of inflammation due to stress, poor nutrition, food intolerances, and oxidative stress can worsen cellulite.
 “One of the many facets attributed to the inflammatory process is swelling at the cellular level.
 The more often your tissues are inflamed, the more swollen they will appear,” explains Mentore.
 “Quench inflammation with vegetables and supplementation.”